allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 }
 ```

-Now when *waiting functions* should be clear, let&rsquo;s go to targeting DOM elements.
+Now when *waiting functions* should be clear, let&rsquo;s  move on to targeting DOM elements.
 In case of Java and Scala it is
-necessary to use XPath again, because we look for an element in given element structure that have given text (`dt`
+necessary to use XPath again, because we look for an element in a given element structure that has a specified text (`dt`
 element with text &ldquo;cena&rdquo; is next to `dd` element and in this `dd` element there is a link with a text
 containing &ldquo;od najniższej&rdquo; substring &mdash; quite complex).
-After clicking found element we should just
+After clicking the found element we should just
-wait for the page to reload (wait until dropdown element displays &ldquo;cena: od najniższej&rdquo;).
+wait for the page to reload (wait until the dropdown element displays &ldquo;cena: od najniższej&rdquo;).
 And again we will
-extract quite long piece of code in Java to external method.
+extract quite a long piece of Java code to an external method.

 ```java
 private void waitForElementToDisplayText(By by, String expectedText) {